SpanishPear/calare/README.md

 ## Introduction

-Calare is a Tool designed for UNSW Tutors who are looking for a way to export their teaching timetable to an ICS file.
+A tool designed for UNSW Tutors who wish to create an ICS file with their teaching timetable :)

 ## Assumptions